cym13/cym13.github.io/source/github_account_takeover.rst

 that the vulnerability was indeed exploitable.
 My apologies to the owner but since the project hasn't received any update in 4 years and I forked the original it shouldn't break anything.

+This also caused **post-rock** to disappear from the list although it's still using the redirection.
+That's because that package is provided by the same user as **d-beard**.

 Exploitation
 ------------